 I would like to see everyone complete the course, earn a good grade, and become excited about science.
 However, the realities of life sometimes get in the way.
 You should assess your situation realistically throughout the quarter.
-If you decide to drop the class, you must do so by the final date to drop with a "w", or you risk receiving an "F" if you haven't earned enough points to pass the class.
+If you decide to drop the class, you must do so by the final date to drop with a "w", or you will receive an "F".